 The Company does not operate any mining projects.
-However, payments under the Rosebel Royalty are derived from gold produced at the Rosebel Gold Mine, and the operations at that mine (and hence the ability of that mine to produce gold) are subject to operational hazards which are beyond the control of the Company and which include environmental hazards, the discharge of pollutants or hazardous chemicals, industrial accidents, labor disputes, encountering unusual or unexpected geological or operating conditions, slope failures, cave-ins, failure of pit walls or dams and fire, changes in the regulatory environment and natural phenomena such as inclement weather conditions, floods and earthquakes.
+However, payments under the Rosebel Royalty are derived from gold produced at the Rosebel Gold Mine, and the operations at that mine (and hence the ability of that mine to produce gold) are subject to operational hazards which are beyond the control of the Company and which include environmental hazards, the discharge of pollutants or hazardous chemicals, industrial accidents, labor disputes, encountering unusual or unexpected geological or operating conditions, slope failures, cave-ins, failure of pit walls or dams and fire, changes in the regulatory environment, illegal mining and natural phenomena such as inclement weather conditions, floods and earthquakes.

-Dependence on Management Services Provider
+Dependence on Support Services Provider

 The Company has no employees.
-Effective February 1, 2009, the Company entered into an agreement with IAMGOLD pursuant to which IAMGOLD provides the Company with general management and executive services, business planning and development, cash management and investment, assistance with accounting and financial services, a corporate secretary, investor relations and shareholder communications, governmental relations, risk management, legal and tax services, technical and geological support, human resources and procurement.
+As described above under "Description of the Company's Business - Other Information Regarding the Company's Business - Employees and Support Services Agreement", the Company and IAMGOLD entered into a support services agreement on November 10, 2015 pursuant to which IAMGOLD provides the Company with certain day-to-day services (including assistance with cash management and investment, accounting and financial services, corporate secretary, investor relations and shareholder communications, as well as governmental relations, legal and tax services, and technical and geological support).
 The Company is dependent on the provision of these services.